breadboard-ai/breadboard/packages/website/src/docs/editor.md

 ## Editing a graph

-There are five edit operations that we can perform on the graph:
+There are the six edit operations that we can perform on the graph:

 - `addNode` -- adds a new node to the graph (or check if we can do so with `canAddNode`)